Tjarke/Residual_Load/README.md

-# Residual_Load

-Portfolio Project:

-Work in progress!
+**Work in progress!**

-Predicting the residual load in the Energy market
+# Using Machine Learning to Predict the Residual Load in Germany

+With the help of deep learning, it is possible to outperform the prediction power of the public available forecasting from the transparency platform Entso-e.
+To accomplish this we use attention layers over the time series data, convolutions layers over the weather data, and finally dense layers over tabular data.

+## Structure of the Repository

+1. *01_Data:* There is a sub-folder for each data source.
+All data is publicly available and can be downloaded using the provided Jupyter Notebooks
+2. *02_Support_Functions:* General functions designed for all the models
+3. *03_Models:* Each model was saved in a Jupyter Notebook

-# Setting up the environment
+## Setting up the environment

 **Creating a virtual environment using Conda:** Make sure you have installed Anaconda.
-Pleas tipe the following in your terminal:
+Pleas type the following in your terminal:

 `$ conda create -n <name> python=3.8`